IJDykeman/ijdykeman.github.io/_posts/2016-10-29-simple_definitions.markdown

 * indifference: good disposition
 * frenchman: native inhabitant

 I’m betting chartreuse maps to red because red and green are close to each other in the word embedding space, so it’s not necessarily very easy to tell from the vector for chartreuse which color it is.
+WRITE MORE ABOUT THIS

 ## future work

 I think these results could be greatly improved by collecting more data.
 The set of examples I have is only about 50,000 strong.

 The other obvious next step is to try to produce arbitrary dictionary definitions from a word.
 By limiting the form of definitions I use to (adjective, noun), I greatly reduce the amount of useful information I can extract from a dictionary.
 The definition corpus used for BENGIO_PAPER has 800,000 examples.
 Perhaps this could be used to train a recurrent model to predict a full definition from a word vector.

 I have not addressed the question of polysemy in my data.
 Many words have multiple meanings, and so at training time, the network may be conflicting definitions for a given word.
 One could remove definitions for non-dominant word senses, but word vectors are known to contain information about multiple senses of the word they represent, so there may be a way of creating reasonable definitions that cover various senses.
 I plan to explore this.

 ### Cute examples

-* penguin: large tree
 * row: continuous strip
 * birthday: s anniversary
 * graduation: successful completion
 * phi: greek letter
-* penguin: large tree
 * ostrich: large bird
 * sparrow: small bird
 * ship: large vessel